Tarek Yehia: Early career

-He was born in Kafr el-Sheikh.
+Yehia was born in Kafr el-Sheikh.
 He started his career as a footballer when he was 19.
 Luck played a big role as Zamalek went to Kafr el-Sheikh to play a friendly match with Zamalek-kelen.
 Fortunately, he played this match and scored 2 goals in Zamalek.
 The coach at this time was Mr. Micheal Everts, who was very amused by the young player's performance.
 Eventually, the transition was made by Zamalek under supervision of captain Ahmad Mustafa and the 19-year-old player signed for Zamalek.

 He did not have any idea, that he was going to be one of the greatest players in the club's history.
 At first, he started by playing for the U-21 team at Zamalek and made a stunning performance, which eventually led him to the first team.
 The match which introduced the left wing as a fan idol was against Esco, as Zamalek won by half a dozen goals; his share from it was a hat-trick.
 He then reserved a place in Zamalek's starting 11 instead of a reserve, which was the first step on the way of glory with his club.

 Zamalek

-In his career he brought to Zamalek 6 titles: 2 Egyptian Premier League, 1 Egypt Cup, 2 African Champions League, and 1 Afro-Asian Cup.
+In his career he brought to Zamalek 8 titles: 4 Egyptian Premier League, 1 Egypt Cup, 2 African Champions League, and 1 Afro-Asian Cup.
 Specialized in African Club cups, he scored 10 Goals for Zamalek in African matches only.

 Also, he scored one of the greatest goals in Egyptian football history against Al Ahly as he passed two Central backs as well as the goalkeeper and tore the nets of the red devils with one of the best goals ever recorded in Egyptian football.
 He set the record as the 2nd best scorer in Zamalek history with 99 goals after Gamal Abdelhamid.
 Yehia scored 78 goal in the Egyptian league (3 of them in Al Ahli club) and 11 goals in Egyptian Cup and 10 goals in African contests.